 Silvy (a chat bot)

 Silvy benefited most from being used by my girlfriend and me.
 With a second user I had a high interest in the project.
 She can provide one with 2-factor authentication codes (TOTP), lets us post stickers (which are not supported by default), monitors OSM bus stops and managed an advent calendar in December.
-My next step include looking into other projects to get some inspiration for standardising her plug-ins.
+My next step include looking into other projects to get some inspiration for standardizing her plug-ins.
 Mycroft seems to be an incredibly cool AI with voice-support.

 Other notable projects